anshulkthr/sky-test/README-UPDATE.md

 http://localhost:3001/search?query=broadband&slug=1

-Note: Here it was not clear if last slug doesn't start with 'sky' then what slug we will consider so I used the last handle as a slug.
+**Note**: Here it was not clear if last slug doesn't start with 'sky' then what slug we will consider so I used the last handle as a slug.
 ![slug](https://user-images.githubusercontent.com/9865547/166441558-8140a33d-87c3-401e-a265-57bcb5f54a11.png)